fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

-Returns `.true.` if the bits in `set1` and `set2` differ and the highest order different bit is set to 1 in `set1` and to 0 in `set2`, `.false.`.  otherwise.
+Returns `.true.` if the bits in `set1` and `set2` differ and the highest order different bit is set to 1 in `set1` and to 0 in `set2`, `.false.`  otherwise.
 The sets must be the same size otherwise the results are undefined

 #### Syntax